ADAC-LIRMM/adam/docs/source/activity_pause_protocol.rst

 - ``rst`` (reset): A synchronous signal that initiates a reset operation.
 It should not be assumed that it persists for more than one clock cycle.

-- ``test``: Simplifies testing by bypassing or enabling all clock gates in hierarchical operation.

 Protocol Flow
 =============